-Enforcement of Trademark Rights
+Enforcement of trademarks right

-Trademarks can be protected under the statutory law, i.e., under the TM Act and the common law, i.e., under the remedy of passing off.
+Trademarks can be protected under the statutory law, i.e., under the Trade Marks Act and the common law.
 If a person is using a similar mark for similar or related goods or services or is using a well-known mark, the rightful owner of trademark can file a suit against that person for violation of the IP rights irrespective of the fact that the trademark is registered or not.